khanshoaib3/minecraft-access/doc/FAQ.md

 There are currently only two active developers.
 Any type of contribution is welcome, please go to the [issues page](https://github.com/khanshoaib3/minecraft-access/issues) for more details.
 If you know developers who might be willing to help contribute to this mod, please send them information about this mod and encourage them.

+## Has this mod been uploaded to mod platforms?

+Yes, it has been uploaded to Modrinth as [Minecraft Access](https://modrinth.com/mod/minecraft-access) and CurseForge as [Blind Accessibility](https://www.curseforge.com/minecraft/mc-mods/blind-accessibility).